MiKatt/openSTARS/README.md

 ## Introduction
 `openSTARS` is an open source implementation of the STARS toolbox (Peterson & Ver Hoef, 2014) using R and GRASS GIS.
 It prepares the .ssn object needed for the SSN package.
 A digital elevation model (DEM) is used to derive stream networks (in contrast to STARS that can clean an existing stream network).
-The reason for this is that existing stream networks (e.g. obtained as shape files) very often contain loops and dead ends that hinder building a valid topography for them.
+The reason for this is that existing stream networks (e.g. obtained as shape files) very often contain loops and dead ends that hinder building a valid topology for them.

 For more information on STARS and SSN, see [their web page](http://www.fs.fed.us/rm/boise/AWAE/projects/SpatialStreamNetworks.shtml).